Frequently Asked Questions About the False Claims Act and Qui Tam in Washington

 How long do I have to file my qui tam case?

 Qui tam cases are subject to strict timeframes.
 An individual may not file a qui tam case more than ten years after the fraud took place.
 They must bring their case either three years after the government should have known or had knowledge of such violation, or six years after the date of the claimed violation.
 This can be true even if the fraud has been ongoing for up to ten years.

 Delay can mean part or all of the fraud cannot be pursued.
 Also, the first person to file the lawsuit may recover a reward.
 Later filers may be out of luck.
 Acting quickly is important.

 While the individual does pay for the initial phases of the lawsuit, legitimate and valid qui tam cases are usually taken over by the government.
-Most qui tam lawyers (including our firm) advance these costs on behalf of their clients and take the case on a contingency fee basis (no fee unless there is a recovery.)
+Most qui tam lawyers (including my firm) advance these costs on behalf of their clients and take the case on a contingency fee basis (no fee unless there is a recovery.)

 What kinds of cases constitute qui tam fraud?